GMAT vs SAT: A Complete Comparison

 The Purposes of the GMAT and the SAT

-The GMAT and the SAT are both used to measure the skills of applicants for admission to schools of higher education.
+The GMAT and the SAT are used to measure applicants’ skills for admission to higher education schools.
 Nevertheless, there are some key differences between the purposes of the two tests.

 One difference is relatively obvious.
-The GMAT is used for testing applicants to graduate schools of business only.
-On the other hand, the SAT is used in admissions to undergraduate programs in a variety of fields of study.
-So, the GMAT is a specialized test meant for applicants to one type of advanced program, whereas the SAT exam serves a more general purpose.
+The GMAT tests applicants to graduate schools of business only.
+On the other hand, the SAT tests applicants to undergraduate programs in a variety of fields of study.
+So, the GMAT is a specialized test meant for applicants to one type of advanced program, whereas the SAT serves a more general purpose.

-Another difference between the two tests involves how admissions officers use them.
+Another GMAT and SAT difference involves how admissions officers use them.
 To an extent, schools use both tests for comparing applicants and assessing applicant readiness to handle coursework.
-However, the GMAT is used much more for comparing applicants than the SAT, which tends to be used more for confirming applicants’ readiness for the challenges of a particular school.
+However, admissions officers use the GMAT for comparing applicants, whereas the SAT confirms applicants’ readiness for the academic challenges of a particular school.

-In other words, when considering GMAT scores, admissions officers are considering who is strongest.
-In considering SAT scores, admissions officers are more confirming that applicants’ skills are strong enough.
+In other words, when considering GMAT scores, admissions officers consider who is strongest.
+In considering SAT scores, admissions officers determine whether applicants’ skills are strong enough.

 KEY FACT:

-While the GMAT and SAT are both admissions tests, schools used them in somewhat different ways.
+While the GMAT and SAT are both admissions tests, schools use them in somewhat different ways.

 Now that we understand how the purposes of the two tests differ, let’s compare the math on them.